milonmaze/privacy-terms-observatory-beta/hiltonhonors3.hilton.com/en/policy/global-privacy-statement/index.html.md

 International Data Transfers: We may transfer the personal information we collect about you pursuant to the purposes described in this Statement to countries that have not been found by the European Commission to provide adequate protection.
 In particular, we transfer your personal information to the United States.

-We use appropriate safeguards for the transfer of personal information among our affiliates in various jurisdictions, and where required, we have implemented European Union controller-to-controller standard contractual clauses or other such safeguards for such purposes.
+We use appropriate safeguards for the transfer of personal information among our affiliates in various jurisdictions, and where required, we have implemented data transfer agreements, such as the European Commission standard contractual clauses or other such safeguards for such purposes.
 To obtain a copy of theses clauses or additional information on transfers, you may send your request to privacy@hilton.com.

+Back to Top

+APPENDIX B
+ADDITIONAL PROVISIONS APPLICABLE TO PROCESSING OF PERSONAL INFORMATION OF DATA SUBJECTS IN TURKEY

+For data subjects in Turkey, this Appendix outlines certain additional information that Hilton is obligated to provide to you, as well as certain rights you have with respect to the processing of your personal information, pursuant to applicable local laws.
+This Appendix will control to the extent it conflicts with any provision in the main body of this Statement.

+Data Controller.
+Hilton Domestic Operating Company Inc. is the Hilton entity for all guest data and Hilton's marketing activities, whereas Hilton Reservations Worldwide, L.L.C. processes the data you provide when making a reservation at a Hilton property and is a data controller for that information.
+Hilton Honors Worldwide LLC operates the Hilton Honors loyalty program and is a data controller for that program.

+Your personal data may be processed by other Hilton entities in Turkey who act as a data controller based on the Hilton property you stay at.
+In such cases, the relevant Hilton entity will act as the data controller for your personal data, who will provide you with a separate privacy notice, where necessary.

+Data Controller Representative.
+You may contact our data controller representative in Turkey by email or mail to handle questions and complaints in connection with the processing of your personal data if you are in Turkey.

+Esin Attorney Partnership
+info@esin.av.tr
+Akatlar Mah.
+Ebulula Mardin Cad.
+Gül Sok.
+No. 2
 Back to Top

 Skip to top of page